F-Tahir/ObjectTracker-Hons/README.md

     - [x] Listen to users changes and store users preference
     - [x] Embed the actual flashlight into the application
 - [x] Change setFps() function in CameraView so that it first checks to see if the fps is supported, if not, sets next closest.
+- [ ] Allow for the cmaera to record in both orientations
+- [ ] Add camera zoom to application.
 - [ ] Add runtime permissions for devices >= Lollipop (https://developer.android.com/training/permissions/requesting.html)
     - [ ] Request permissions at runtime for Camera
+    - [ ] Request runtime permissions for Audio (Microphone)
     - [ ] Request permissions at runtime for Storage
 - [ ] Create own filepicker for app (http://stackoverflow.com/questions/18097763/how-to-open-the-my-files-folder-in-android-programatically-using-intent)
 - [ ] Add a settings pane in main screen, allowing user to set default tracking mode and overlay color